Internships at the European Parliament Office in Washington DC

 - Candidates who have previously gained two consecutive months or more work experience (including internships) at any European Union institution are not eligible.

 EU citizens and others: Please note that it is also possible to apply for the Robert Schuman traineeship at the European Parliament's offices in Brussels, Strasbourg, Luxembourg and in EU Member States.
 This is primarily aimed at citizens of EU member states and applicant countries, but up to 10% of the intake may be citizens of other countries, including the United States.

-About the European Parliament Liaison Office with the US Congress (EPLO)
+About the European Parliament Liaison Office in Washington DC (EPLO)